Before I Wake (2016 film): Plot

-When Natalie ignores Jessie's requests to speak to Cody so she can find out how to get Mark back, Jessie steals her files on Cody.
+When Natalie ignores Jessie's requests to speak to Cody to find out how to get Mark back, Jessie steals her files on Cody.
 She tracks down his first foster father, Whelan Young.
 He tells Jessie that when his wife fell sick, reminding Cody of his mother, she was killed in the same way Mark was.
 Cody's dreams brought her back as only a hollow replica.
 Cody's second set of foster parents disappeared in a similar manner.
 Whelan concludes that the only way to stop Cody's nightmares is to kill Cody, and asks Jessie to try, but she objects.
-She continues to investigate, and finds a box of Cody's mother's belongings containing a butterfly-shaped pillow and a journal.
+She continues investigating and finds a box of Cody's mother's belongings that contains a butterfly-shaped pillow and a journal.

 Jessie arrives at the orphanage late at night to find it dark and haunted by Cody's nightmares, with the other children tied by vines to the walls.
 When she finds Cody, the Canker Man attacks her until she shows it the butterfly pillow.
 As she hugs the monster, it takes the form of Cody and disappears along with the vines.
 Jessie takes the still-unconscious Cody home.

 The following day, Jessie reads Cody his mother's journal, which describes how much she had loved him and his gift.
 Jessie shows him the word "cancer", which he mispronounces as "canker", and deduces that the Canker Man is actually Cody's fading memories of his mother, pale and disfigured due to the cancer.
-Jessie expresses admiration for Cody's gift and he acknowledges her as his new mother.
+Jessie expresses admiration for Cody's gift, and he acknowledges her as his new mother.